tinygo-org/tinygo/README.md

 This project is licensed under the BSD 3-clause license, just like the [Go project](https://golang.org/LICENSE) itself.

 Some code has been copied from the LLVM project and is therefore licensed under [a variant of the Apache 2.0 license](http://releases.llvm.org/10.0.0/LICENSE.TXT).
 This has been clearly indicated in the header of these files.

+Some code has been copied and/or ported from Paul Stoffregen's Teensy libraries and is therefore licensed under PJRC's license.
+This has been clearly indicated in the header of these files.